horberlan/anny-dock/README.md

 ### Configuration

-Anny-Dock can be configured through the `DockConfig` resource:
+anny-dock can be configured through the `DockConfig` resource:

 ```rust
 pub struct DockConfig {